Chia-Network/clvm/README.md

 ```python
      atom: typing.Optional[bytes]
 ```

+The definition of an atom is as confusing as the conflicting definitions available from cannonical sources.

 In the [Wiz](https://web.mit.edu/alexmv/6.037/sicp.pdf) an atom is defined as "not a pair."

+[GNU](https://www.gnu.org/software/emacs/manual/html_node/eintr/Lisp-Atoms.html#:~:text=In%20Lisp%2C%20what%20we%20have%20been%20calling%20words%20are%20called%20atoms.&text=Technically%20speaking%2C%20a%20list%20in,nothing%20in%20it%20at%20all.) waxes philosophically about the physics meaning of an atom but does not definitively define the term.
+Instead they tell us nobody uses the term even though they are making an attempt to define it:

+>  the word “atom” is not often used, because programmers usually try to be more specific about what kind of atom they are dealing with.

 * Create an instance of a CLVMObject that is an atom of type [bytes] or None (???)
 * [Optional[bytes]](https://docs.python.org/3/library/typing.html#typing.Optional) is equivalent to [Union[bytes, None]](https://docs.python.org/3/library/typing.html#typing.Union)
    * Union[X, Y] means either X or Y